metomi/rose/sphinx/tutorial/cylc/furthertopics/inheritance.rst

 .. note::

-   The ``[meta]`` section is a freeform section we we can define metadata to be associated with a task, family or the suite itself.
+   The ``[meta]`` section is a freeform section where we can define metadata to be associated with a task, family or the suite itself.

+   This metadata should not be mistaken with rose metadata.

+   ..
+TODO - link to rose metadata section.

 .. admonition:: Reminder
    :class: hint